MeloScav/PHP-MySQL-exercises/README.md

 In exercise 3, we are going to create a small chat room with, on the same page, two small text areas, one for writing the nickname and one for writing the message.
 A "send" button will send and save information on a MySQL table.
 The last 10 messages, from the most recent to the most oldest, shoul be displayed below.

+## Blog

+In exercise 4, we are going to make a small blog with a systeme of news and comments.
+A news page and a comments page associated with news.